Dr Alan Ruddock, Associate Professor of Sport Physiology and Performance at Sheffield Hallam University

 Media & Public Engagement

-Over 100 media outputs providing expert commentary and public engagement across broadcast, print and digital platforms.
+Expert commentary and public engagement across broadcast, print and digital platforms.

-The Times Wall Street Journal BBC Sky Sports Live Science Runners World The Conversation
+The Times Wall Street Journal BBC Sky Sports Live Science Runner's World The Conversation

 "Here's how we helped 'Hardest Geezer' run the full length of Africa"